Municue

 Identify the legal entity receiving the $13.5M Meadow Road housing grant

-Why now: The April 22 Dallas City Council agenda schedules the $13.5M Chapter 380 grant as one of 76 substantive items representing $87.6M in proposed financial activity; the publicly available matter record names the project but does not identify the recipient entity.
+Context: The April 22 Dallas City Council agenda schedules the $13.5M Chapter 380 grant as one of 76 substantive items representing $87.6M in proposed financial activity; the publicly available matter record names the project but does not identify the recipient entity.

-What to do: Pull the Chapter 380 agreement from the April 22 council backup packet to identify the specific legal entity receiving the $13.5M for The Meadow Project at 8130 Meadow Road, then cross-check that entity against other active city contracts and campaign finance records — a grant of this size embedded in a 76-item, $87.6M agenda is unlikely to receive floor scrutiny, making the backup packet the only practical disclosure window before the vote.
+Recommended: Pull the Chapter 380 agreement from the April 22 council backup packet to identify the specific legal entity receiving the $13.5M for The Meadow Project at 8130 Meadow Road, then cross-check that entity against other active city contracts and campaign finance records — a grant of this size embedded in a 76-item, $87.6M agenda is unlikely to receive floor scrutiny, making the backup packet the only practical disclosure window before the vote.

 Source: City Council — Apr 22, 2026 →